Updated: April 20, 2026

 Photo by Zyanya BMO on Unsplash

-When evaluating whether a pre-save campaign makes sense for your release strategy, it's important to have realistic expectations about what this tool can and cannot do:
+When you evaluate whether a pre-save campaign makes sense for your release strategy, it's important to have realistic expectations about what it can and can’t do:

 Potential benefits of pre-save campaigns:

-• Consolidate streams from your existing supporters on release day
+Consolidate streams from your current supporters on release day

-• Provide a concrete action for fans to take before your release
+Provide a tangible action for fans to take before your release

-• Create a reason to communicate repeatedly about your upcoming release
+Give a reason to frequently communicate about your upcoming release

-• Ensure your music appears in libraries of fans who might otherwise miss the release announcement
+Make sure your music appears in the libraries of fans who might otherwise miss the release announcement

 Limitations to consider:

-These points aren't meant to discourage using pre-saves but rather to place them in a realistic context within your overall marketing strategy.
+These points aren't meant to discourage using pre-saves but instead to put them in a realistic context within your marketing strategy.

 Is a Pre-Save Campaign Right for Your Release?

-Before dedicating time and resources to a pre-save campaign, consider these questions:
+Before you dedicate your time and resources to a pre-save campaign, consider these questions:

-• What's your primary release goal?
-If you're focused on long-term catalog building rather than first-week numbers, your marketing resources might be better allocated elsewhere.
+What's your primary release goal?
+If you're focused on long-term catalog building rather than first-week numbers, it might be better to allocate your marketing resources elsewhere.

-• Can you offer something compelling to incentivize pre-saves?
-Without a clear value for fans, completion rates typically remain low.
+Can you offer something compelling to incentivize pre-saves?
+In other words, what’s in it for your fans?
+Without a clear value, completion rates typically remain low.

-• Do you have the capacity for consistent promotion?
+Do you have the capacity for consistent promotion?
 Successful pre-save campaigns require regular reminders across multiple channels.
+If you don’t have the time or resources for this, it won’t be very helpful.

-• Does your audience understand streaming platforms?
+Does your audience understand streaming platforms?
 Some fan bases are more streaming-savvy than others.
+If you want to educate those who aren’t, that will require additional work on your part.

 Building a Pre-Save Campaign That Addresses Current Challenges